Kelvinthedrugger/nn_from_scratch/README.md

 # NN_from_scratch
- A neural network framework in .py and .ipynb
+ A hand-coded neural network files collection in .py and .ipynb Inspired by GeoHotz